Internet-Person-IP/katacoda-scenarios/code/step5.md

 **There is one final thing you need to do and that makes the Container Registry public which can be done [here](https://console.cloud.google.com/gcr/settings) (in a real production environment you would not do this but it can be complicated to set up the correct permissions with GCP so I decided to skip it)**

+The reason we do this is to make it easier for our Kubernetes Cluster to access our Docker Image.
+In reality this is a secrity risk however since our application does not have real use it does not really make.

 Now you realize that you understand the CI/CD pipeline and that it is finally time for you to deploy to your Kubernetes cluster.